afngh/dynamo/README.md

 # dynamo 👾

-> A 33M parameter decoder-only transformer built entirely from scratch in PyTorch — served through a Django streaming API.
+> A 33M parameter decoder-only transformer built entirely from scratch in PyTorch — served through a Django streaming API and an interactive React frontend.

 No pretrained weights.
 No Hugging Face `pipeline()`.
-Just raw attention math, a modular codebase, and an incremental daily pretraining workflow that accumulates knowledge across datasets over time.
+Just raw attention math, a modular codebase, an incremental daily pretraining workflow, and a modern web interface.

 ---